Skip to main content

 In some cases the online version is lower resolution.
 In many cases, the copyright holder did not post them, but tolerates their online existence because they are getting a share of the ad revenue from YouTube.
 Some copyright holders love to see people making "fan" videos of their music (and collect the ad revenue when you view it).

-Youtube makes it extremely easy for a copyright holder to have their content removed from Youtube, and movie houses/publishers are generally vigilant about such things.
-Thus, if it is posted, the owner may have an ad-revenue agreement with Youtube. ...which is why the content has not been removed.
+YouTube makes it extremely easy for a copyright holder to have their content removed from YouTube, and movie houses/publishers are generally vigilant about such things.
+Thus, if it is posted, the owner may have an ad-revenue agreement with YouTube. ...which is why the content has not been removed.

-In general, however, you should not be trying to TEACH with full-length copies of Christian videos (or any commercially produced video) on Youtube without knowing whether or not it's bootlegged.
+In general, however, you should not be trying to TEACH with full-length copies of Christian videos (or any commercially produced video) on YouTube without knowing whether or not it's bootlegged.
 And here's the sign: The bootlegs often are low resolution and have the credits cut off.
 Just keep in mind that many publishers permit the existence of fan-uploaded videos of their content BECAUSE they are low resolution -- and they hope you will buy the real thing.
 And you should.

 Murky?
 Yeah.
 Welcome to the 21st Century and online video.
 Mostly what you need to know is that EDUCATORS have a US Federally protected right to use any copyrighted material for the limited purpose of non-profit, face to face teaching, commentary or research.
 This includes showing videos from YouTube, scanning artwork, making copies of a magazine article, etc. It does NOT protect copying materials specifically created for teaching --such as distributing or copying from somebody's lesson plans or workbooks via your own channels which would damage the copyright holder's right to make a living by writing lesson plans.
 That would be "unfair" use.